 Although the person thought they’d never use such a drug, they’ll quickly change their mind in order to feed their addiction and avoid the harsh symptoms of withdrawal.

-If you or someone you love is struggling with a heroin addiction, the best way to get better is by going to a qualified drug treatment center.
+If you or someone you love is struggling with a heroin addiction, or you are afraid they may slide from prescriptions to heroin abuse, the best way to get better is by going to a qualified drug treatment center.
 Here, the addict will be given the care and attention that they need while they go through the detox process.
 After detox, they’ll be able to begin rehabilitation where they’ll learn how to live a better life without the use of heroin or any other mind-altering substance.